Web Design Basics

 - The potential need to find and install the appropriate plug-in is disruptive to many users and may make your site appear to be broken.

 Everything you add to your site adds a complexity that your audience needs to deal with unless the option is transparent.
-Don't give folks a reason to leave your site, possibly to view your competition's site.
+Don't give folks a reason to leave your site.

 Responsive Web Design techniques provide a better option.

 - Web Pages That Suck teaches good design by showing bad design examples.